gamerpaddy/fy6900-customfirmware/README.md

 ---

-**⚠️ Disclaimer**: This firmware is experimental and may damage your device.
+**⚠️ Disclaimer**: This firmware is experimental and may damage your device if it isnt allready damaged.
 Use at your own risk.
 Always have a backup of your original firmware before flashing.